hyprwm/hyprland-wiki/pages/FAQ/_index.md

 `bind = , mouse:274, exec, ;`.
 Note that the exact bindcode may vary, so you may want to check it with `wev` first.

+# How do I make Hyprland draw as little power as possible on my laptop?

+I assume you already have `damage_tracking` on full.
+If you don't, change it.
+It's heavily advised to use `full` regardless of anything.

+**_Useful Optimizations_**:

+* `decoration:blur = false` and `decoration:drop_shadow = false` to disable
+   fancy but battery hungry effects.

+* `misc:vfr = true`, since it'll lower the amount of sent frames when nothing is happening on-screen.

 # How to fix games with window dancing?

 Read [this trick](../Configuring/Uncommon-tips--tricks/#window-dancing).